 • Linguistic safeguards, the ‘right of domicile’ and diversity issues

-• Security perspectives: Demilitarisation, neutralisation, collective security
+• Security perspectives: Demilitarisation, neutralisation, regional and collective security

 • The challenge of multi-level governance and regional integration

-• Tools for Conflict Resolution and case studies
+• Tools for Conflict Resolution and Case Studies

 Format: The course will be taught online on a digital e-learning platform through a rich selection of resources including course literature, audio and video material and a discussion forum.
 All participants will receive further instructions upon admission to the course.
 The course presupposes an interactive use of the digital course platform by the students.
 The language of instruction is English.
 The course is offered in a cooperation between the Åland Islands Peace Institute and the Open University/Åland University of Applied Sciences.